 Dr. Motta has been in practice at North Shore Medical Center in Salem, Massachusetts, since 1983, and is a partner in North Shore Cardiovascular Associates.
 He is a graduate of Boston College, with a BS in physics and biology, and of Tufts Medical School.
 He is a fellow of the American College of Cardiology and of the American Society of Nuclear Cardiology.
 His special interests are in invasive cardiology, nuclear cardiology, pacemakers, and consultative cardiology.
 He is also an associate professor of medicine at Tufts University School of Medicine.
 Dr. Motta has long been active in organized medicine, both in the AMA and in the Massachusetts Medical Society.
 He is past president of the Massachusetts Medical Society.
 Dr Motta also has a lifelong interest in astronomy, and has built a number of telescopes and observatories through the years to do astronomy research.
 He has been awarded several national awards in astronomy.

 Dr. Bobby Mukkamala is a board certified Otolaryngologist in Flint, Michigan.
 He completed his undergraduate and medical school training in the Inteflex program at the University of Michigan.
 He went on to Loyola University in Illinois, where he completed his Otolaryngology-Head and Neck Surgery residency.
 Dr Mukkamala is in practice in his hometown of Flint in an office he shares with his wife Nita, an OB/GYN.
-He is past chair of the state's young physicians section and member of the State Medical Society’s board of directors as well as a Past President of the Genesee County Medical Society.
+He is past chair of the state's young physicians section and is vice chair of the State Medical Society’s board of directors as well as a Past President of the Genesee County Medical Society.
 He also serves on the board of directors of the Crim Fitness Foundation, an organization whose mission it is to cultivate physical fitness as a community and family value.
-He is vice chair of the Board of the Community Foundation of Greater Flint as well.
+He is chair of the Board of the Community Foundation of Greater Flint as well.
 He is on the teaching faculty of Hurley, Genesys, and Mclaren Hospitals in the Flint area.
 He is involved in clinical research with the otolaryngology residents in those programs.
 He has also been appointed by governor Jennifer Granholm, to the Board of Audiology of the State of Michigan and also serves on the Bishop Airport Authority Board.